Game theory

-Game theory is the study of mathematical models of strategic interactions among rational agents.
-It has applications in all fields of social science, as well as in logic, systems science and computer science.
-Originally, it addressed two-person zero-sum games, in which each participant's gains or losses are exactly balanced by those of other participants.
-In the 21st century, game theory applies to a wide range of behavioral relations; it is now an umbrella term for the science of logical decision making in humans, animals, as well as computers.
+Game theory is the study of mathematical models of strategic interactions.
+It has applications in many fields of social science, and is used extensively in economics, logic, systems science and computer science.
+Initially, game theory addressed two-person zero-sum games, in which a participant's gains or losses are exactly balanced by the losses and gains of the other participant.
+In the 1950s, it was extended to the study of non zero-sum games, and was eventually applied to a wide range of behavioral relations.
+It is now an umbrella term for the science of rational decision making in humans, animals, and computers.

-Modern game theory began with the idea of mixed-strategy equilibria in two-person zero-sum game and its proof by John von Neumann.
+Modern game theory began with the idea of mixed-strategy equilibria in two-person zero-sum games and its proof by John von Neumann.
 Von Neumann's original proof used the Brouwer fixed-point theorem on continuous mappings into compact convex sets, which became a standard method in game theory and mathematical economics.
-His paper was followed by the 1944 book Theory of Games and Economic Behavior, co-written with Oskar Morgenstern, which considered cooperative games of several players.
-The second edition of this book provided an axiomatic theory of expected utility, which allowed mathematical statisticians and economists to treat decision-making under uncertainty.
+His paper was followed by Theory of Games and Economic Behavior (1944), co-written with Oskar Morgenstern, which considered cooperative games of several players.
+The second edition provided an axiomatic theory of expected utility, which allowed mathematical statisticians and economists to treat decision-making under uncertainty.